- About Us

 - Table Mountain

 Our hike Table Mountain via Skeleton Gorge take you through Kirstenbosch gardens, covering 36 hectares within a 528 hectare estate, the garden displays a wide variety of the unique floral kingdom known as Fynbos.
-The first part of the climb up Skeleton gorge is steep with ladders in places and few rock steps.
-The second part of the hike take us along the eastern side of the mountain before walking across the front plateau of the Mountain.
-Way down by cable car.
+The first part of the climb up Skeleton gorge is steep with ladders in places and rock steps.
+The second part of the hike take us along the eastern side of Table Mountain to Maclear's Beacon highest point of the mountain before walking across the front plateau to Table Mountain upper cable car station.

 The name Kirstenbosch first appeared in 1795 when it was listed on an inventory of property drawn up and handed over to the British forces.
 The origin of the name is uncertain..a few families by the name of Kirsten lived in the area but none of them ever owned the property.